 In this guide you'll learn:

-- How search engines and LLMs process your content
+- How search engines and LLMs process your content at a semantic level

-- The mistakes killing your visibility
+- The mistakes silently killing your visibility

+Let me give you an example I use all the time with my clients.
 When someone searches "best laptop for college students," they don't want a page that repeats those words 47 times.
-They want you to talk about tight budgets, whether it's light enough to carry to class, whether the battery lasts through an 8-hour day on campus.
+They want you to talk about tight budgets, whether the thing is light enough to lug around campus every day, whether the battery can survive an 8-hour marathon at the library.
+That's semantic SEO at its core: your content genuinely understanding what the query is about, not just the words that form it.

 The Evolution of Semantic SEO: From Keywords to Meaning

-- 2019 - BERT: Revolutionized how Google understands the context of words within a sentence.
+- 2019 — BERT: Revolutionized how Google understands the context of words within a sentence.
+Prepositions, negations, subtle nuances… suddenly all of that mattered.

-Why Semantic Relevance Matters More Than Ever
+Why Semantic SEO Matters More Than Ever

 I'll be direct with you.